keleven-uk/pyMP3duplicate/README.md

     The program will scan a given directory and report duplicate MP3 files.

     options:

-    -h, --help            show this help message and exit -s SOURCEDIR, --sourceDir SOURCEDIR
+    -h, --help            show this help message and exit.

+    -s SOURCEDIR, --sourceDir SOURCEDIR
                             directory of the music files [mp3].

     -f DUPFILE, --dupFile DUPFILE
                             [Optional] list duplicates to file, start afresh.

     -fA DUPFILEAMEND, --dupFileAmend DUPFILEAMEND
                             [Optional] list duplicates to file, Amend to previous.

     -d DIFFERENCE, --difference DIFFERENCE

                             Time difference between songs, default = 0.5s.
     -b, --build           Build the database only.

     -n, --number          Print the Number of Songs in the database.

-    -l, --license         Print the Software License.
+    -l, --license         Print the Software License and exit.

-    -v, --version         Print the version of the application.
+    -v, --version         Print the version of the application and exit.

     -e, --explorer        Load program working directory into file explorer.

     -t, --checkThe        Check for a artist for trailing ',the'.

     -c, --check           Check database integrity.

     -cD, --checkDelete    Check database integrity and delete unwanted.

     -xL, --noLoad         Do not load database.

     -xS, --noSave         Do not save database.

     -np, --noPrint        Do Not Print Possible False Positives.

     -zD, --zapNoneMusic   Zap [DELETE] none music files.

     Kevin Scott (C) 2020-2021 :: pyMP3duplicate 2021.38